oeyoews/talks/packages/2024-08-23-kubecon-hk/slides.md

 <!--
 Hi!

-And greetings to everyone attended our session here.
+And greetings to everyone attended my session here.

-In today's session, me, Fanshi Zhang, will introduce the amazing tool called Ollama to serve models, and the associated operator to deploy and scale LLMs seamlessly.
+In today's session, me, Fanshi Zhang, will introduce the amazing tool called Ollama to serve models, along with the associated operator to deploy and scale LLMs seamlessly.
 -->

 ---